kimkalash/nginxautomation/README.md

-Nginx Project

-A hands-on DevOps project that automates the full lifecycle of setting up and securing an Nginx web server — from manual scripts to full Infrastructure as Code (IaC) with Terraform + Ansible.
+As recently intended, I executed a hands-on DevOps project that automates the full lifecycle of setting up and securing an Nginx web server from manual scripts to full Infrastructure as Code (IaC) with Terraform + Ansible.

  Project Overview